avibrazil/un-istore/README.md

 The method implemented by the ```un-istore.sh``` script is #3.

 Simply run it in the root folder of you music.
 It will recursively seek for all offending M4A files and clean them up.
-Pass 2 parameters to the script:
+Provide 2 parameters to the script:

 1. Your user name as it appears in the music files.
 Something like "**Your Name**".
 2. Your Apple user ID, which is an e-mail address as "**something@email.com**".